As the 2018 Equity Trust Self-Directed Investor of the Year contest begins, take a look at some of the past winners:

 Richard sold the option to two investors for $5,500.
 Those investors acquired the note for $89,500 and collected the $100,000 from the borrower.

-Richard’s daughter's account received the $500 option fee back plus a net gain of $5,000.
+His daughter's CESA received the $500 option fee back plus a net gain of $5,000.

-Have you completed a self-directed investment in 2017 that you think is worthy of the title Self-Directed Investor of the Year?
-Submit your entry before December 21, 2017.
-The grand-prize winner will have his or her Equity Trust annual maintenance fee waived for the accountholders lifetime!*
+Have you completed a self-directed investment in 2018 that you think is worthy of the title Self-Directed Investor of the Year?
+Submit your entry before December 21, 2018.
+The grand-prize winner will have his or her Equity Trust annual maintenance fee waived for the account holder’s lifetime!*

 *Awarded to account holder, with a maximum value of $500 per year for one account.